lalonzadentro/Data-Analyst-Portfolio/Projects/Russian 'foreign agents' list/README.md

 In this project, I analyzed individuals and organizations that were included in the Russian list of foreign agents.

 # Objective
+* Find patterns in the inclusion of individuals and organizations in the list of foreign agents
+* Gain curious insignts

 # Performed